 The client can also configure custom alerts to be instantly notified upon the occurrence of any event or vessel activity (vessel leaving site, high fuel consumption, or intrusion of foreign vessels, etc.).
 This enables stakeholders to take reactive decisions when operations are not performing as expected and, in the end, reduce delays & demurrage.

-Digital Daily Progress Reports (DPRs) are designed to help vessel managers standardize and centralize operational data.
+Digital Daily Reports (DRs) are designed to help vessel managers standardize and centralize operational data.
 The user accesses a pre-designed form where user input is guided through automatic field population, error warnings and data quality checks.
 This significantly increases reporting consistency, while reducing manual reporting hours.

-See how digital DPRs enabled a cycle of continuous improvement for a vessel manager
+See how digital DRs enabled a cycle of continuous improvement for a vessel manager

-Data collected from vessel AIS, digital DPRs, fuel sensors, and weather parameters is compiled together to generate key performance indicators.
+Data collected from vessel AIS, digital DRs, fuel sensors, and weather parameters is compiled together to generate key performance indicators.
 These performance indicators include:

 A. Transshipping and Load Rate analysis